 To use, tip the frozen sauce into a saucepan and heat gently until the sauce defrosts and starts to boil.

-To make a larger quantity you can double all the ingredients with the exception of the garlic.
-I would stick to 2 cloves unless you like your garlic really strong.
+To make a larger quantity you can double all the ingredients with the exception of the garlic and ginger.
+I would stick to the original quantities so as not to overpower the dish.

 Recipe – Crispy Orange Chicken